Mansi-Sun/pkydrip/content/english/solution/10-acres-irrigation-solution.md

 ---

-## Next Step
+## Let’s Start with Your Farm

-To prepare a detailed plan and quotation, we only need a few basic details:
+If you want a clear recommendation, we only need a few basic details:
 - What do you plan to grow?
 - Where does the water come from?
 - Is electricity or solar power available?

-Once confirmed, we can provide a **clear system proposal** and help you move forward step by step.
+📩 **Share these details with us, and we’ll suggest a suitable irrigation solution for your 10-acre farm.**